mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 Party must present actual plan:
 - How to expose truth without catastrophe
 - How to get justice for Blackwood family
-- How to reform kingdoms without triggering Sundering
+- How to reform kingdoms without triggering Worldrend
 - How to honor the dead without killing the living

 **Example Arguments:**
 - *"We have Arcturus's testimony.
 A 3,000-year-old witness.
 The truth CAN come out."*
 - *"Use the Components as LEVERAGE, not weapons.
-Threaten the Sundering to force confessions."*
+Threaten the Worldrend to force confessions."*
 - *"Work with reformist nobles (like Captain Thalia).
 Change from within."*
 - *"Public trial.
 Present evidence.
 Make kings choose: confess or be exposed as liars."*

 **If Successful:**

 > *(Corvus stops, considers)* *"You're... you're right.
-If I trigger the Sundering, I become the monster they said my family was.
+If I trigger the Worldrend, I become the monster they said my family was.
 I prove the kingdoms RIGHT to fear us.
 That's not justice—that's revenge wearing justice's mask."*
 >
 > *(Sits heavily)*
 >